String Quintet No. 3 in E flat major, Op. 97, B180

 The first movement is written in regular sonata form with three themes.
 The exposition is preceded by 28 bars of introduction, which anticipates the main theme.
 The opening of the movement appears to imitate the sound of a single voice, since it begins with a four-bar solo without harmonic or rhythmical accompaniment whatsoever.
 This passage is moreover written not for the first violin, but for the second viola, whose sound is more reminiscent of the tone colour of the human voice.
 The marked, rhythmical second subject introduces the drum rhythm for the first time, which is also transferred to the final theme.
 This eloquent rhythmical figure also plays an important part in the development section.
 After a powerful surge in the coda, where the main theme is heard in strong unison in all the instruments, spanning three octaves, the music dies down once more and the movement ends softly with an episode taken from the introduction.

-The fourth movement is written as a regular rondo incorporating the scheme A-B-A-C-A-B-A and is one of its author’s most joyful musical expressions.
-The cheerful main theme (A) is typical for its skipping rhythm, the essential element of which already appeared in the quintet’s first movement (and it also features in other works by Dvorak, for example, in his famous Humoresque No. 7).
+The fourth movement is written as a regular rondo incorporating the scheme A–B–A–C–A–B–A and is one of its author’s most joyful musical expressions.
+The cheerful main theme A is typical for its skipping rhythm, the essential element of which already appeared in the quintet’s first movement (and it also features in other works by Dvořák, for example, in his famous Humoresque No. 7 from Op.
+101).
 Theme B is distinctly “Indian” in its temperament, with its melodic line incorporating a sequence of triplets with minor sevenths, and the uniform pizzicato accompaniment.
-In contrast to the prevailing dance-like character of the movement, theme C brings a distinctive, unbridled melody which is pure Dvorak.
-From a structural point of view, the close of the movement – and, indeed, the entire work – is one of Dvorak’s finest.
+In contrast to the prevailing dance-like character of the movement, theme C brings a distinctive, unbridled melody which is pure Dvořák.
+From a structural point of view, the close of the movement – and, indeed, the entire work – is one of Dvořák’s finest.